simp/pupmod-simp-journald/README.md

 ## Limitations

-This module is only appicable on EL7 machines
+This module is only applicable on EL7 machines

 ## Development